A Systematic Survey of Semantic Role Labeling in the Era of Pretrained Language Models: SRL Benchmarks

-\paragraph{CoNLL Shared Task.} The competitive open tasks in the Conference on Computational Natural Language Learning (CoNLL) held in 2005, 2009, and 2012 are related to the SRL task.
-The CoNLL 2005 dataset consists of English texts annotated with semantic roles based on the PropBank and VerbNet resources.
-In CoNLL 2009, the dataset is expanded to six languages, including Catalan, Chinese, Czech, German, Japanese, and Spanish.
-The CoNLL 2012 data is buit on the OntoNote v5.0 corpus, containing multi-task annotations, including Part-of-Speech, Dependency, Name Entity, and Semantic Role.
+The competitive open tasks in the Conference on Computational Natural Language Learning (CoNLL) held in 2005, 2009, and 2012 are related to the SRL task.
+The CoNLL 2005 dataset consists of English texts annotated with semantic roles based on both PropBank and FrameNet resources, providing a comprehensive evaluation framework for SRL systems.
+In CoNLL 2009, the dataset was expanded to six languages, including Catalan, Chinese, Czech, German, Japanese, and Spanish, with annotations following the PropBank-style approach.
+The CoNLL 2012 data is built on the OntoNotes v5.0 corpus, containing multi-task annotations, including Part-of-Speech, syntactic parsing, Named Entity Recognition, coreference resolution, and SRL based on PropBank-style annotations.